Meadows, Garcia homer in Rays 3-1 win over Blue Jays

 Ryan Yarbrough (4-1) pitched 3 2/3 innings for the win, working out of a jam after Justin Smoak singled and Rowdy Tellez doubled to begin the Toronto fourth.
 Chaz Roe, Emilio Pagan and Diego Castillo, who yielded two hits and Brandon Drury’s sacrifice fly in the ninth inning, finished up.

+The Blue Jays have dropped six of seven and fell to 0-8-1 in their series against Tampa Bay, dating to August 2017.

-Tampa Bay used an opener for the 17th time this season.
+The Rays used an opener for the 17th time this season.
 Stanek has made 15 of those starts, holding opponents scoreless in 13 of those outings.

 Yarbrough, meanwhile, continued to prosper in what’s become his customary role of following an opener.
 The 27-year-old left-hander led major league rookies with 16 victories last season, 14 of them as a reliever.